Still the guy who wants to know how it actually works.

 About Me

 I started my career soldering circuits and programming microcontrollers I didn't fully understand yet.
-Eighteen years later, that hasn't really changed — I'm still the guy who jumps into something he doesn't know how to do, because figuring it out is the actual point.
+Eighteen years later, that hasn't really changed — I'm still the guy who jumps into something he doesn't know how to do, because figuring it out is the actual point and the fun part of it.

 How it started